-At San Diego Home Caregivers, a provider of professional senior help in San Diego and nearby areas, our team has shared the journey through depression with many older adults, and we want to offer help.
+At San Diego Home Caregivers, a provider of professional home and memory care in La Jolla and nearby areas, our team has shared the journey through depression with many older adults, and we want to offer help.
 The most important first step is to contact the older person’s doctor right away if you believe he or she may be struggling with depression.
-Depression is treatable, and the sooner, the better.
+Depression in seniors is treatable, and the sooner, the better.

 Watch for these signs of depression in your senior loved ones: